Hacker0x01/docs.hackerone.com/docs/hackers/payout-methods.md

 Depending on which of the 3 payout methods you elect, payments are processed at different times each day, and the expected retrieval time of your monetary award also varies depending on the method.

-Please note that payments are not processed on the first or last days of the month.
+**Note:** Payments are not processed on the first or last days of the month.

 HackerOne offers these 3 payout methods for monetary awards: